inesscatana/ai-podcast-app/README.md

   <br>

   <div align="center">
-   Follow along and build this project step by step with our comprehensive tutorial available on the  <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a> YouTube. channel.
+   Follow along and build this project step by step with our comprehensive tutorial available on the  <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a> YouTube channel.
   </div>

   <br>